-(8) copies of test reports for tests conducted in accordance with

-§112.114 of this title and associated records.
+(8) copies of test reports for tests conducted in accordance with \$112.114 of this title and associated required emission test data and records.

-- (a) If a source that is subject to an emissions limit in §112.112 of this title (relating to Control Requirements) exceeds the applicable emission limit or fails to meet a required stack parameter, the owner or operator shall submit to the Texas Commission on Environmental Quality (TCEQ) Regional Office for the area where the plant is located a report by March 31 of the year after an exceedance occurs documenting the excess emissions during the preceding calendar year, including but not limited to the following: - (1) the date that each exceedance or failure to meet a required stack parameter occurred; - (2) an explanation of the exceedance or failure to meet a required stack parameter; - (3) a statement of whether the exceedance or failure to meet a required stack parameter was concurrent with either an authorized maintenance, startup, or shutdown activity for, or a malfunction of, an affected source or control system; - (4) a description of the corrective action taken, if any; and - (5) a written statement, signed by the owner or operator, certifying the accuracy and completeness of the information contained in the report.
+(a) If a source that is subject to an emissions limit in §112.112 of this title (relating to Control Requirements) exceeds the applicable emission limit or fails to meet a required stack parameter, the owner or operator shall submit to the Texas Commission on Environmental Quality (TCEQ) Regional Office for the area where the plant is located a report by March 31 of the year after an exceedance occurs documenting the excess emissions during the preceding calendar year, including but not limited to the following:

-- (b) The owner or operator shall submit a copy of each test report for any testing conducted under §112.114 of this title (relating to Testing Requirements) to the TCEQ Regional Office and any local air pollution control agency having jurisdiction for the area where the plant is located within 60 days after completion of the test. - (c) After the effective date of a determination by the United States Environmental Protection Agency (EPA) that the Howard County sulfur dioxide (SO2) nonattainment area has failed to attain the 2010 one-hour SO2 National Ambient Air Quality Standard or failed to meet reasonable further progress (RFP) pursuant to federal Clean Air Act §179(c), 42 United States Code §7509(c), the TCEQ will notify the owner or operator of the failure to attain and that the contingency measures in this subsection are triggered.
-Once notification is received from the TCEQ, the owner or operator shall perform a full system audit (FSA) of all SO2 sources subject to §112.110 of this title (relating to Applicability). - (1) Within 90 calendar days after the date of the notification, the owner or operator shall submit the FSA, including recommended provisional SO2 emission control strategies as necessary, to the executive director of the TCEQ. - (2) As part of the FSA, the owner or operator shall conduct a root cause analysis of the circumstances surrounding the cause of the determination of failure to attain or failure to meet RFP, including a review and consideration of the following:
+- (1) the date that each exceedance or failure to meet a required stack parameter occurred; - (2) an explanation of the exceedance or failure to meet a required stack parameter, including the specific rule citation from §112.112 of this title; - (3) a statement of whether the exceedance or failure to meet a required stack parameter was concurrent with either an authorized maintenance, startup, or shutdown activity for, or a malfunction of, an affected source facility or control system; - (4) a description of the corrective action taken, if any; and - (5) a written statement, signed by the owner or operator, certifying the accuracy and completeness of the information contained in the report. - (b) The owner or operator shall submit a copy of each test report for any testing conducted under §112.114 of this title (relating to Testing Requirements) to the TCEO Regional Office and any local air pollution control agency having jurisdiction for the area where the plant is located within 60 days after completion of the test. - (c) After the effective date of a determination by the United States nonattainment area has failed to attain the 2010 one-hour SO2 National Ambient Air Quality Standard or failed to meet reasonable further progress (RFP) pursuant to federal Federal Clean Air Act §179(c), 42 United States Code §7509(c), the TCEQ will notify the owner or operator of the failure to attain and that the contingency measures in this subsection are triggered.
+Once notification is received from the TCEQ, the owner or operator shall perform a full system audit (FSA) of all SO2 sources subject to §112.110 of this title (relating to Applicability).